Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Introduction

-\noi because \eqref{podiv} implies that there is no normalization constant which makes the limiting measure \eqref{smeau} into a probability measure.
-In the current situation, however, the interaction potential $\H_N^\dia(u,w)$ in \eqref{addcount} (and the corresponding density $e^{-\H_N^\dia(u,w)}$) does {\it not} converge to any limit.
-Hence, even if we show a statement of the form \eqref{podiv}, we are able to still choose a sequence of constants (partition functions) $Z_N$ such that the measures $Z_N^{-1} e^{-\H_N^\dia(u,w)} \ind_{ \{|\int_{\T^3} : | u_N|^2 : dx| \le K\}}d\muu$ have a weak limit as $N\to \infty$.
-This correponds to the case for Theorem \ref{THM:Gibbs}\,(i) (i.e.~weak coupling region $|\ld|\ll 1$).
-The non-convergence of the truncated Gibbs measures stated in Theorem \ref{THM:Gibbs}\,(ii) shows that this can not occur for the Gibbs measure $\rhoo$ in \eqref{GibPARIS008} when the coupling effect is sufficiently strong (i.e.~$|\ld|\gg 1$).
-See also Remark \ref{REM:A} below.
+\noi because \eqref{podiv} implies that there is no normalization constant that can make the limiting measure \eqref{smeau} into a probability measure.
+In the current situation, however, the interaction potential $\H_N^\dia(u,w)$ in \eqref{addcount} and the corresponding density $e^{-\H_N^\dia(u,w)}$ do not converge to any limit under the Gaussian free field $\muu$.
+Hence, even though we prove a statement of the form \eqref{podiv}, we can still choose a sequence of constants (partition functions) $Z_N$ such that the measures $Z_N^{-1} e^{-\H_N^\dia(u,w)} \ind_{ \{|\int_{\T^3} : | u_N|^2 : dx| \le K\}}d\muu$ have a weak limit as $N\to \infty$.
+This corresponds to the case in Theorem \ref{THM:Gibbs}\,(i) when $0<|\ld|\ll 1$.
+The non-convergence of the truncated Gibbs measures stated in Theorem \ref{THM:Gibbs}\,(ii) shows that this can not occur for the Gibbs measure $\rhoo$ in \eqref{GibPARIS008} when the coupling effect is sufficiently strong $|\ld|\gg 1$.
+Due to the singularity of the Gibbs measure with respect to the base Gaussian field $\muu$, we must be careful in stating the non-normalizability result.
+For a more precise formulation, see the beginning of Section \ref{SEC:non}.